Kwanele-hub/kwanele-1906/_posts/2021-03-31-Render-State-in-the-User-Interface.md

 ---
 layout: post
-type: "Functions"
+type: "how to render state in the user Interfacdpassed"
-date: 2020-10-16
+date: 2021-03-30
 ---
-##Render State in the User InterfacePassed
+## Render State in the User InterfacePassed

 My week has been perfect.
 I was busy with FreeCodeCamp activities which taught me so much about "Render State in the User InterfacePassed", this challenge was very amazing.